 An easier way to identify the plugin causing problems or a theme is to enable error reporting in wp-config.
 Just like how PHP error reporting is enabled in a server, in WordPress there is a debug function to help you see the errors causing WordPress white screen of death.

 This is a Boolean argument and needs to be changed to TRUE, to switch it on.
-If your wp-config.php does not have this lines of code at the bottom (Note the FALSE is changed to TRUE).
+If your wp-config.php does not have these lines of code at the bottom (Note the FALSE is changed to TRUE).

 After updating the wp-config.php file you should now refresh your site and will see the errors